-Specification of services/supplies/works required by the Council); and

-Performance indicators (if appropriate).

-The Procurement Team can assist with developing the relevant criteria/specification/performance indicators.

-Open quotation opportunities should use the Council's e-sourcing system if appropriate and publishing the opportunity nationally using Contracts Finder with or without any other advertisement.
-Best practice would be to publish the opportunity for contracts over £20,000.

-- 9.3 The period allowed for responses should be adequate, considering the complexity of the Council's requirements, to provide a reasonable opportunity for suppliers to prepare and submit a quotation.
-This will normally be at least 10 working days. - 9.4 Invitation to bid documents should be sent or made available to the suppliers via the Council's e-sourcing system either to the selected suppliers or in an open opportunity.
-Access to the Council's e-sourcing system will be arranged by the Procurement Team on request. - 9.5 Any bids received after the appointed date/time will not be considered and advice must be obtained from the Procurement Team as to next steps. - 9.6 Bids will remain electronically sealed until the appointed time and date and will be opened by the Procurement Team and nominated officer. - 9.7 Bids must be evaluated against the specified evaluation criteria, liaising with the Procurement Team and the Finance Team to check the information provided by the suppliers and when appropriate investigate the financial status of the supplier(s). - 9.8 If less than two bids are received, consult with the Procurement Team and follow their recommendations as to whether to arrange a new invitation to bid or obtain other evidence demonstrating that (because of the nature of the opportunity, an absence of suitable competitor suppliers or otherwise) the bid(s) received represent Value for Money. - 9.9 Record centrally the details of the procurement, including reasons for the selection of the winning bid and/or bids received.
+- 9.1 Identify the appropriate contract to be used or contact the Procurement Team. - 9.2 Develop and include in the relevant sections of the Council's invitation to bid documents, so that prospective suppliers (including at least one local supplier where practicable without improperly excluding other suppliers) can provide their quotations based on: - The evaluation criteria; - Specification of services/supplies/works required by the Council); and - Performance indicators (if appropriate). - 9.3 The Procurement Team can assist with developing the relevant criteria/specification/performance indicators. - 9.4 Open quotation opportunities should use the Council's e-sourcing system if appropriate and publishing the opportunity nationally using Contracts Finder with or without any other advertisement.
+Good practice is to publish the opportunity for contracts over £25,000 (exclusive of VAT). - 9.5 The period allowed for responses should be adequate, considering the complexity of the Council's requirements, to provide a reasonable opportunity for suppliers to prepare and submit a quotation.
+This will normally be at least 10 working days. - 9.6 Invitation to bid documents should be sent or made available to the suppliers via the Council's esourcing system either to the selected suppliers or in an open opportunity.
+Access to the Council's e-sourcing system will be arranged by the Procurement Team on request. - 9.7 Any bids received after the appointed date/time will not be considered and advice must be obtained from the Procurement Team as to next steps.

+- 9.8 Bids will remain electronically sealed until the appointed time and date and will be opened by the Procurement Team / nominated officer. - 9.9 Bids must be evaluated against the specified evaluation criteria, liaising with the Procurement Team and the Finance Team to check the information provided by the suppliers and when appropriate investigate the financial status of the supplier(s). - 9.10 If less than two bids are received, consult with the Procurement Team as to whether to arrange a new invitation to bid or obtain other evidence demonstrating that (because of the nature of the opportunity, an absence of suitable competitor suppliers or otherwise) the bid(s) received represent Value for Money. - 9.11 Record centrally the details of the procurement, including reasons for the selection of the winning bid and/or bids received.

-10. TENDER PROCEDURE (Value more than £75,001 but below the Public Contract Regulations 2015 Financial Threshold):
+10 TENDER PROCEDURE (Value more than £75,001 but below the Public Contract Regulations 2015 Financial Threshold):